Diagnosing mesothelioma is a challenge. Avoiding a mesothelioma misdiagnosis is vital to getting effective treatment.

 How Does a Mesothelioma Misdiagnosis Affect Treatment Options?

 Mesothelioma treatment is different from other types of cancer.
-If you receive an incorrect diagnosis, then you may be delayed receiving treatment or undergoing the proper surgery.
+If you receive an incorrect diagnosis, then you may be delayed receiving treatment or undergoing surgery.

 A misdiagnosis by stage is particularly important in the treatment options available for patients.
-Curative surgeries, for example, are determined to be acceptable on the basis of the patient’s stage.
+Curative surgeries, for example, are determined based on the patient’s stage.
 Earlier-stage patients are more likely to be candidates for surgery.

 If you’re diagnosed with a more severe mesothelioma than you actually have, you might be denied curative therapies.
-If you experience a misdiagnosis that was more optimistic than the true diagnosis, then you may undergo an unnecessary surgery that risks additional complications.
+If you experience a misdiagnosis that was more optimistic than the true diagnosis, then you may undergo an unnecessary surgery.

-Even if you received a misdiagnosis and your disease has progressed due to not receiving proper treatment, there is still hope for extending life.
-Research has shown that palliative (pain-relief) treatments can have a benefit on life expectancy in cancer patients.
+Even if you received a misdiagnosis and your disease has progressed, there is hope for extending life.
+Research shows that palliative (pain-relief) treatments can have a benefit on life expectancy.

-There are also clinical trials offering innovative treatment approaches that may not be available to the general public.
-Clinical trials hold the potential to provide new hope to mesothelioma patients.
+There are also clinical trials offering innovative treatment approaches not available to the general public.
+Clinical trials hold the potential to new hope.

 The Next Step for Mesothelioma Misdiagnosis Prevention

-Although a mesothelioma diagnosis can be disheartening, it can be a blessing in disguise.
-Sometimes a misdiagnosis is more damaging to your prognosis than the actual diagnosis, which has been the case for some mesothelioma survivors.
+Although a mesothelioma diagnosis is disheartening, it can be a blessing in disguise.
+Sometimes a misdiagnosis is more damaging to your prognosis than the actual diagnosis, which was the case for some mesothelioma survivors.